-The purpose of the World Trade Organization created in 1995 is to deal with trade rules between nations and to open trade networks for the benefit of all countries.
+The purpose of the World Trade Organization - WTO created in 1995 is to deal with trade rules between nations and to open trade networks for the benefit of all countries.

 The 164 members, including Canada, and 23 observer governments of the WTO help producers, exporters and importers of goods and services conduct their import export businesses properly and in good order.

 Agreements such as our:

 Successful import export businesses are those that focus on one foreign market at a time and move on to a second market only after having been successful in the first foreign market.

-Exporters and importers must take the necessary time to gather basic information about their target market, especially in terms of consumer demand, competition, import laws, customs rules and other specific factors.
+Exporters and importers must take the necessary time to gather basic information about their target market, especially in terms of consumer demand, competition, import laws, customs rules and other specific factors related to their business.

 Business people and customers from foreign markets will appreciate your efforts to familiarize yourself with their culture.
 Buyers and sellers who will most certainly be more inclined to do business with you.

 Also important, the name of your company or its brand image could be interpreted in an unflattering manner in the language or culture of your target country.
-Make sure the necessary verifications are made in advance and avoid any misinterpretation.
+Make sure the necessary verifications are made in advance to avoid any misinterpretation.